Generalised M\"obius Categories and Convolution Kleene Algebras: Convolution semirings

-\begin{example} We list some convolution semirings for a value semiring $S$ based on the catoids in Examples~\ref{ex:catoids} and \ref{ex:möbius-catoids}.
-All convolution semirings in these examples become convolution dioids if $S$ is a dioid and convolution quantales if $S$ is a quantale. \begin{enumerate} \item For the free monoid on $A^\ast$ from \cref{ex:catoids}(1), $S^{A^\ast}$ forms a semiring.
-Dioids of languages are obtained with value algebra $2$.
-Elements of $S^{A^\ast}$ are known as formal power series in language theory~\cite{DrosteK09}, they have also been studied in the combinatorics on words~\cite{CartierF69}.
+\begin{exa} We list some convolution semirings for a value semiring $S$ based on the catoids in Examples~\ref{ex:catoids} and \ref{ex:moebius-catoids}.
+All convolution semirings in these examples become convolution dioids if $S$ is a dioid, and convolution quantales if $S$ is a quantale. \begin{enumerate} \item For the free monoid on $A^\ast$ from \autoref{ex:catoids}(1), $S^{A^\ast}$ forms a semiring.
+Dioids of languages are obtained with value semiring $S=2$.
+Elements of $S^{A^\ast}$ are known as formal power series in language theory~\cite{DrosteK09}; they have also been studied in the combinatorics on words~\cite{CartierF69}.

-\item For the shuffle catoid on $A^\ast$ from \cref{ex:catoids}(2), $S^{A^\ast}$ forms a commutative semiring if $S$ is commutative.
-Commutative dioids of shuffle languages are obtained with value algebra $2$.
+\item For the shuffle catoid on $A^\ast$ from \autoref{ex:catoids}(2), $S^{A^\ast}$ forms a commutative semiring if $S$ is commutative.
+Commutative dioids of shuffle languages are obtained with value algebra $S=2$.

-\item For the interval category $I_P$ on a poset $P$ from \cref{ex:catoids}(3), $S^{I_P}$ forms a semiring if $I_P$ is finitely $2$-decomposable.
+\item For the interval category $I_P$ on a poset $P$ from \autoref{ex:catoids}(3), $S^{I_P}$ forms a semiring if $I_P$ is finitely $2$-decomposable.
 Maps from $I_P$ into a semiring, ring or field are known as \emph{incidence algebras}~\cite{Rota64}.
-For intervals over $\mathbb{N}$ or $\mathbb{Z}$ and value algebra $2$, this construction specialises to an interval temporal logic~\cite{Moszkowski12} with convolution as the chop operator, and without a next step operator~\cite{DongolHS21} (standard interval temporal logic admits only finite sups).
+For intervals over $\mathbb{N}$ or $\mathbb{Z}$ and value algebra $S=2$, this construction specialises to an interval temporal logic~\cite{Moszkowski12} with convolution as the chop operator, and without a next step operator~\cite{DongolHS21} (standard interval temporal logic admits only finite sups).
+Duration calculi, which are also considered in program correctness~\cite{ZhouH04}, use a similar chop operator on intervals.

-\item For the pair groupoid on $X\times X$ from \cref{ex:catoids}(4), $S^{X\times X}$ forms the semiring of $S$-valued or fuzzy binary relations~\cite{Goguen67} if $X$ is finite.
+\item For the pair groupoid on $X\times X$ from \autoref{ex:catoids}(4), $S^{X\times X}$ forms the semiring of $S$-valued or fuzzy binary relations~\cite{Goguen67} if $X$ is finite.
 The standard dioid of binary relations on $X$ is obtained with $S=2$.
 Binary relations correspond to graphs and boolean-valued matrices.
 Weighted binary or $S$-valued relations thus correspond to weighted graphs and to matrices with convolution as matrix multiplication.

-\item For the path category $C(G)$ on graph $G$ from \cref{ex:catoids}(5), $S^{C(G)}$ forms a semiring if $G$ is finite.
-An analogous result holds for convolution semirings on the path category $P(T,A)$ of guarded strings. \end{enumerate} \end{example}
+\item For the path category $C(G)$ on graph $G$ from \autoref{ex:catoids}(5), $S^{C(G)}$ forms a semiring if $G$ is finite.
+An analogous result holds for convolution semirings on the path category $P(T,A)$ of guarded strings. \end{enumerate} \end{exa}

 Convolution algebras similar to those in this section are widely studied in mathematics, but semirings are usually replaced by rings and catoids by monoids, groups, categories or groupoids.
 The resulting algebras are known as monoid algebras, group algebras, category algebras or groupoid algebras.